 As different standards apply to different inverter categories, it is important that you know what type of inverter or PCE you are listing.

-Please refer to the updated inverter categories document below to identify your inverter category in accordance with AS/NZS 4777.2:2020.
+Please refer to the following document to identify your inverter category and see which standards apply with AS/NZS 4777.2:2020.

 While the Clean Energy Council does not currently verify compliance with Australian Communications and Media Authority (ACMA) labelling requirements, manufacturers need to be aware of their obligations.
 Requirements for specific product types can be found on ACMA's website.